SOVIET DISSIDENT MOVEMENT

 Kuznetsov: How can one not draw a parallel with the Berlin Games in 1936?
 Without any doubt, it was the first Munich before a series of other Munich-type of events.
 Boycott is a way of expressing our views on what is happening in the Soviet Union in the realm of human rights and in relation to the invasion of Afghanistan.
-We actually consider the latter as a particular and symptomatic case of USSR’s general politics.
 The aggression on the part of an inhumane regime cannot be a postitive event.
 Moscow tries to use the Olympic Games for political purposes, this is why these Games themselves have become a political event and boycotting should be a form of Western protest against what is happening in the East.
 Our hope, as unrealistic as it may sound, is to be able to help our friends, who remain over there and continue to suffer.
 Possibly, a boycott will have the effect of bringing some reason into the minds of the Kremlin leaders.

 Bukovsky: I don’t have much to add to this.
 If the games take place, the leaders would interpret it as an approval of their internal and external politics.
 In such circumstances, they wouldn’t care about the way you address the problem.
 They would have their own justification, and they would use it as propaganda.
 Haven’t they already claimed that the Olympic Games will be “a great historical event” (it’s a quote from their newspapers)?
 This means that they want to be recognised like any other nation, to be able to justify their future actions in advance.

 Kuznetsov: To prove the importance the Soviets attach to these Games, we shouldn’t forget that in 1972, when Nixon went to the USSR, a series of arrests occurred in Ukraine and the KGB said that they were doing it on purpose, that they were taking advantage of this visit to increase repression.